zefr0x/cwitch/README.md

 ## Todo
 - [ ] Display videos comments as subtitles.
-- [ ] Contact with youtube-dl if possible to improve the progress bar.
+- [ ] Contact with yt-dlp if possible to improve the progress bar.
 - [ ] Support bash and zsh tap completions
 - [ ] Integrate some mpv userscript to easily controle the video quality on the fly, like mpv-youtube-quality.
 - [ ] Add some configurations for mpv caching and the streaming process.